The UNCRC

 The UN Committee on the Rights of the Child is responsible for monitoring the progress made by State Parties in realising children’s rights.
 This is managed though a reporting cycle which takes place once every 6 to 8 years.

-As a State Party to the UNCRC, the UK will now be monitored under the UN’s simplified reporting procedures.
+As a part of the UK State Party.
 Jersey’s progress in implementing children’s rights will be evaluated as part of the UK’s reporting cycle which covers:

 Each reporting cycle follows a standard process: